Matt longs to see all of Kansas City and the Heartland flourish.

 Prior to NCF, Matt was director of operations for five years at The Hope Center, a comprehensive community development organization in east Kansas City, Missouri.
 While there, he spearheaded real estate and economic development initiatives and oversaw day-to-day activities.

 Matt is a lifelong learner.
-He’s a soon-to-be MBA graduate of Washington University in St. Louis.
+He’s an MBA graduate of Washington University in St. Louis.
 He also holds a master of divinity degree from Denver Seminary and a bachelor of science degree in social sciences from the U.S. Air Force Academy, followed by 12 years of service in the U.S. Air Force.

 Combining his passion for the Lord and his love of sports, Matt is a chaplain with Baseball Chapel, an international ministry recognized by Major and Minor League Baseball.
 He serves as the chaplain leader for the Kansas City Royals.
 His sports career also includes a two-year stint as a receiver and punt returner for the New York Jets.